What is an end user licence agreement (EULA)?

 When a customer or business purchases a piece of software, they're not actually gaining ownership of the software at all.
 Instead, they are paying for the right to use the software.
 Ownership of these software applications remains with the software vendor.
 To clearly specify terms, conditions, liabilities, restrictions, obligations and more, vendors will gate their software behind an EULA.
 The end user then must agree to the stipulations outlined in the EULA before they can access the application.

-“End user licence agreement” (or, more commonly, the abbreviation “EULA”) is the term most widely used to describe this kind of contract between the licensor of a software product and the licensee.
+"End user licence agreement" (or, more commonly, the abbreviation "EULA"), is the most widely used term to describe this kind of contract between the licensor of a software product and the licensee.
 However, there are several other terms that may be used to describe agreements that fulfil essentially the same function.
 These include the following:

 • Licensing agreement